 Jacob Whittle won his first medals at World and Commonwealth level in 2022, with the athlete taking advantage of the busy summer to cement his name on the international stage.
+Now selected for this summer's World Aquatics Championships in Fukuoka, Whittle will be looking to replicate his already impressive form at a young age.

 The 2022 World Aquatics Championships in Budapest began the summer for Whittle, with the athlete taking bronze in the 4x200m Freestyle Relay.
 He then moved on to the Birmingham Commonwealth Games with Team England, where he earned a gold and three silver medals - all in team events.
 His summer then concluded at the European Aquatics Championships in Rome, where he came home with a medal of each colour, also across three relay events.